theextremeprogrammer/ToDoList/README.md

 - [x] How to deserialize JSON data into a model object using the Codable protocol.

 ### Networking
-- [ ] How to make various HTTP requests without importing a framework.
+- [ ] How to make HTTP requests without importing a networking framework.
   - [x] GET request
   - [x] POST request
   - [ ] PUT request
   - [ ] DELETE request
-- [ ] How to handle errors from HTTP requests
+- [ ] Examples of how to handle errors from HTTP requests

 ### Navigation
+- [x] Displaying a modal view controller.
+- [x] Dismissing a modal view controller.
 - [ ] Using the Router pattern to push a new view controller onto the stack.
 - [ ] Popping a view controller off of the stack.
-- [x] Displaying a modal view controller.
-- [x] Dismissing a modal view controller.

 ### UI
 - [x] How to make an Http call to retrieve data from a repository.